cytech/Home-Assistant-wundergroundpws/README.md

 Please consider this when using the following information.

-To Install, copy the custom_components directory into your .homeassistant directory
+To Install, copy the custom_components directory into your .homeassistant directory and the www directory into your .homeassistant directory.

 or

-copy the contents of the custom_components into an existing custom_components directory in your .homeassistant directory.
+copy the contents of the custom_components into an existing custom_components directory in your .homeassistant directory and the contents of the www directory into an existing www directory in your .homeassistant directory.

 Current conditions are generated from the wundergroundpws configured pws_id.